guillaumebrunerie/Chromiarch-OS/README.md

 Partitions
 ----------

-Before going on, I should explain the (non standard) partitionning system of Chrome OS.
+Before going on, I should explain the (unusual) partitionning system of Chrome OS.

 Unlike most computers, Chrome OS uses GPT partition tables.
 This is a "new" partitionning system replacing the old MBR, without restrictions on the number or the size of partitions